• Fall

 Notes:

-Baking Pan: Line an 8×8-inch baking pan with foil and then non-stick spray.
+Baking Pan: Line an 8×8-inch baking pan with aluminum foil and then non-stick spray.
 I found that using both makes removing the fudge so much easier.
+(Or, if you have it, just use non-stick foil.)

 White Chocolate: Be sure to use a high quality white chocolate brand for this recipe.
 I personally used Nestle's and found that it worked better than the generic brands and even Ghirardelli.